DevFaisal/Learnify/README.md

 ## Installation

     To get started with Learnify, clone this repository to your local machine and navigate to the project directory.
-Then, install dependencies for both the front-end and back-end using `npm install`.
+Then, install dependencies for both the front-end and back-end using go to .Code then .FrontEnd `npm install`.
+`npm run dev` Backend should contain the payment integration but due to time constrain its pending
 ## Usage

 Once dependencies are installed, start both the front-end and back-end servers using `npm run dev`.
 This command will concurrently start the development servers, allowing you to access the Learnify application locally.